Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: Effective atomic dynamics

-The rigorous proofs can sometimes be tedious and require a number of definitions and notations.
+The rigorous proofs can be tedious sometimes and require a number of definitions and notations.
 Therefore, we outline our study by giving now some numerical illustrations of these three master equations, that is:

 \begin{enumerate} \item[(i)] The effective atomic master equation (\ref{effective atomic master equation}).

 \item[(ii)] The pre--master equation, see Theorem \ref{The pre--master equation}.

 \item[(iii)] The phenomenological Pauli master equation (\ref{Pauli master equation}) as explained in standard textbooks on lasers.
 See Section \ref {sec:The-Generalized-Einstein} for more details. \end{enumerate}